Employers' health and safety responsibilities

 The transport of explosives is covered by international agreements and European directives.

-This document should be read in conjunction with:
+This document should be read with:

 - The Carriage of Explosives Regulations (Northern Ireland) 2010 (UK Legislation website)